-The U.S. military began construction on Fort Ridgely in 1853.
+Built in 1853, the U.S. military began construction on Fort Ridgely until the following year.
 Settlers kept coming in to the former Dakota lands and this fort was to act as a police station to keep the peace.
-The fort withstood two attacks from Dakota forces during the U.S.-Dakota War in August of 1862.
-Fort Ridgely was abandoned by the Army in 1867.
+The fort withstood two attacks from Dakota forces during the U.S.-Dakota War in August 1862.
+Fort Ridgely was abandoned by the U.S. Army in 1867.
 After this, civilians in the area inhabited the buildings in the fort and later pulled apart the buildings for use of the materials.
-The Veteran Conservation Corps excavated the site between the years of 1935 to 1942 and rebuilt much of the fort.
+The Veteran Conservation Corps. excavated the site between the years of 1935 and 1942 to rebuild much of the fort.
 It was in 1970 that Fort Ridgely was added to the National Register of Historic Places.
 The Minnesota Historical Society assumed ownership of the site in 1986.

 Backstory and Context

 In an agreement with the U.S. government, the Dakota tribes moved to a small reservation near the Minnesota River after selling 35 million acres of their land to armed forces.
 The War Department put St. Paul native Jessie H. Pomeroy in charge of designing Forts Ridgely and Ripley.
 Ridgely was constructed in 1853 and finished by 1854.
 It was named after three soldiers named Ridgely that passed away in the Mexican-American War.
 It was referred to as the “New Post on the Upper Minnesota,” but lacked any defensive measures like walls and guard towers.